-Free Assets (defined as Own Funds in excess of those required to meet the Solvency Capital Requirement) are backed entirely by Qualifying Liquid Assets as defined in the Liquidity Risk Management Policy.
+Free Capital (defined as Own Funds in excess of those required to meet the Solvency Capital Requirement) are backed entirely by Qualifying Liquid Assets as defined in the Liquidity Risk Management Policy.

 An amount of at least €1 million is maintained in a callable deposit account at all times.
-The terms of the Company's call account entitles it to access the funds immediately if required.
+The terms of the Company's call account mean that these funds are immediately accessible as required.

-Additional term deposits are maintained in maturities of less than one year duration.
+Additional term deposits are maintained in maturities of less than one-year duration.
 The maturity profile is actively managed to take account of known and/or expected cash outflows.
 The Company also has the potential to encash term deposits early subject to breakage penalties.